RATING: 5.8 C0 / 5.10

 SEASON: Spring, Fall

 Ancient Art has to be one of the most unique summits around.
-Easily recognized as it is often photographed.
-This is a must do if you are looking for a unique and breath taking moderate climbing experience.
+Easily recognized, it is often photographed.
+This is a climb you must do if you are looking for a unique and breathtaking moderate climbing experience.

 Head north out of Moab a couple of miles to State Highway 128 (just before the Colorado River).
 Follow highway 128 about 21 miles to a signed turn off on the right.
 Follow the good dirt road 2.2 miles to it's end at a small campground and parking lot.